Carl-33/readme-generator/README.md

   ## Installation
   To install:
-  install node.js, download the Readme Generator files
+  install node.js, and download readme-generator files.

   ## Usage

-  run "node index.js" in the terminal, and answer the questions
+  run "node index.js" in teh terminal, and answer the questions to generate a Readme.

   ## License

-  Mozilla Public License 2.0
+  Eclipse Public License 2.0

   ## Contributing

-  Feel free to contribute.
+  Feel free to contribute

   ## Questions